TrueBlocks/tokenomics.io/gitcoin/data/neighbors/networks/README.md

 ### Network Graphs

-Using the `neighbors` files in the folder above this one, this Python script (thanks in large part to nollied#6773) genates network graphs.
+Using the `neighbors` files in the folder above this one, this Python script (thanks in large part to nollied#6773) genates network graphs, images of the same, and adjacency lists.

-This is very much a work in progress.
+This data is very much a work in progress.

+### Notes

+This data is alpha status and may be (and probably is) incomplete.

 ### Using